aaronparker/aaronparker.github.io/_posts/2009-03-03-acdc-vs-softbar-fight.md

   </tr>
 </table>

 *OK, completely pointless for comparison, but ACDC only gets a point here because the name is similar to these [these guys](http://en.wikipedia.org/wiki/Acdc).
-(I&#8217;m hoping it was deliberate..)
+(I'm hoping it was deliberate..)

-I&#8217;ve only scratched the surface with what I think I can get out of each tool and so far my favourite is ACDC, but if you&#8217;re virtualising applications with App-V, either of these tools should be in your bag of tricks:
+I've only scratched the surface with what I think I can get out of each tool and so far my favourite is ACDC, but if you're virtualising applications with App-V, either of these tools should be in your bag of tricks:

   * [SoftBar](http://www.jagtechnical.com/softbar/), for support [go here](http://groups.google.com/group/softbar?pli=1)
   * [App-V 4.5 Client Diagnostic and Configuration tool](http://www.loginconsultants.com/index.php?option=com_docman&task=doc_details&gid=34&Itemid=62), for support [go here](http://www.loginconsultants.com/forum/viewforum.php?f=4&sid=c009ae32acc09973b894cd436106fdb5)